 - Cooking level.
 You don’t have to be a Michelin star chef to make a delish dish.
 All of these recipes are easy to follow and fab for foodies of all skill levels.

 - Versatility.
 We opted for meals that can be customized to your taste and dietary styles.

-What’s better than meat on a stick?
-Lean sirloin on a stick.
-With just 5 grams of fat in a 3-ounce serving, sirloin is one of the leanest cuts of beef out there.
-Plus, this skewered dinner is surrounded with colorful veggies and coated in a flavorful chimichurri sauce.
+This ain’t your average steak on a stick.
+This scrumptious skewer is loaded with lean sirloin.
+With just 5.57 grams (g) of fat in a 3-ounce serving, sirloin is one of the leanest cuts of beef there is.
+Plus, the skewers are packed with colorful veggies and coated in a killer chimichurri sauce.
 Forks and knives optional.

-Roast beef isn’t just for rye bread anymore.
+Roast beef isn’t just for dry rye bread sammies anymore.
 This recipe takes your standard deli meat up a notch with whipped feta and roasted asparagus.
-There’s no need to buy expensive prosciutto when you can make this elegant appetizer that's just as impressive looking (and tasting) with good old roast beef.
+Crunchy, creamy, and just plain yummy, it’s the perfect appetizer for your next gathering.
+But it also makes a terrific snack or picnic side.